-Note: This report form is intended for use by Shasta Valley Resource Conservation District (SVRCD) staff to document a limited environmental impact analysis supporting the filing of a notice of exemption document for a proposed Ore-Cal RC&DC project.
+Note: This report form is intended for use by Shasta Valley Resource Conservation (SVRCD) staff to document a limited environmental impact analysis supporting the filing of a notice of exemption document for a proposed SVRCD project.
 Although the project appears to fit within the descriptions for allowable categorical exemptions, this report presents SVRCD review for possible exceptions that would preclude finding the project to be categorically exempt as discussed in CEQA Guidelines Section 15300.2.
-This report will be filed with the CEQA administrative record for this project to document the environmental impact analysis conducted by FWS and approved by SVRCD.
+This report will be filed with the CEQA administrative record for this project to document the environmental impact analysis conducted by SVRCD.

 Author: John Kessler

-Title: Forest Program Manager, RPF #2494 Address: 1216 Fruit Growers Rd., Hilt CA 96044
+Title: Forest Program Manager, FWS Forestry Services, LLC.

+Address: 1216 Fruit Growers Rd., Hilt CA 96044

 Phone: (530) 643-9232

 Email: jkessler@fwsforestry.com